Quentin59000/xp-pen-pad-keyboard-python-driver/README.md

 Here, the button K1 will trigger the shortcut CTRL+Z (undo, KEY_W is Z in my french keyboard layout)

 Note : again, this script must be set as executable and run with administrator privileges

+PS : It's my first Python script and it was written quickly, so I'm someone more advanced can do it better : and make it evolve (interfaces, tablet profiles, user keyboard condigurations) etc.